 If Obama wants a say in the Israeli-Palestinian peace process, he needs to be prepared to back up his words with actions.

 Last March, two rival gangs met in a Salvadoran prison to forge an unlikely truce.

-Come to this DC town hall about the example El Salvador offers regarding country-wide record lows in homicide rates as a result of a profoundly brokered initiative between "gangs."
+Join us for DC community forum about the positive example gangs in El Salvador offer regarding country-wide record lows in homicide rates as a result of a profoundly brokered initiative between “gangs.”